giantswarm/docs/src/content/general/architecture/capi/index.md

 In [Cluster API](https://cluster-api.sigs.k8s.io/) there is a set of generic operators that all Cluster API providers run to address the common bootstrap and management actions on a Kubernetes cluster lifecycle which include:

-- `Kubeadm Bootstrap`controller which is in charge of providing a cloud init configuration to turn a machine into a Kubernetes node.
+- `Kubeadm Bootstrap` controller which is in charge of providing a cloud init configuration to turn a machine into a Kubernetes node.
 - `Kubeadm Control Plane` controller that manages the lifecycle of the control plane nodes and provides access to the API.
 - `CAPI manager` controller that manages cluster and machine resources.

 *Cluster Provider operator*

 In Cluster API there is a set of common providers defined above, but to manage the real infrastructure we need to run a specific controller that knows about the cloud provider's API.
 It acts as a bridge and reconciles the provider specific configuration to create the necessary infrastructure for a Kubernetes cluster (i.e. VMs, Load Balancers...).
 This controller provisions, updates and deletes all resources through API.
 Every provider has its own lingo and methods to create a machine or provision a network.
-The operator reconciles the `Infrastructure` custom resources of the specific provider parsing the desired state into API requests and ensuring the provider resources are always in sync with the resource definitions stored in the management cluster.
+The operator reconciles the infrastructure resources of the specific provider parsing the desired state into API requests and ensuring the provider resources are always in sync with the resource definitions stored in the management cluster.

 *Cluster Apps operator*